 Pastors and administrators may also ask the council to evaluate the parish's progress in carrying out the Church's mission.
 At the invitation of the pastor, the council listens and plans for the parish, working closely with those staff and volunteers who are actually charged with implementing the mission through their various ministries and groups.In the archdiocese the following principles guide each parish pastoral council:

-It is a consultative body with the role of advising and assisting the pastor/administrator or the person in charge of the parish in developing a parish pastoral plan and providing input on issues of pastoral concern.
+It is a consultative body.
+Pastors and administrators may consult with the council about developing a parish pastoral plan and providing input on issues of pastoral concern.

-It develops a mission statement that reflects the identity and mission of the parish in light of the Gospel, Church teachings, and the specific realities of the parish.
+A pastor or administrator may consult the council in developing a mission statement that reflects the identity and mission of the parish in light of the Gospel, Church teachings, and the specific realities of the parish.

-It collaborates with parish committees that address specific areas of parish life, such as worship, spirituality, evangelization, religious education, finance, and service.
+In consulting the council, pastors and administrators may ask it to collaborate with parish committees that address specific areas of parish life, such as worship, spirituality, evangelization, religious education, finance, and service.

-When leadership at a parish changes, the newly designated pastor/administrator or other person in charge is encouraged to convene the existing Parish Pastoral Council promptly and discuss with the members his or her plans for the parish and for the Parish Pastoral Council.
-The newly appointed parish leader has the prerogative to continue the existing Parish Pastoral Council or initiate a process to select new members during the leader's initial year.
+When leadership at a parish changes, the newly designated pastor/administrator or other person in charge is encouraged to convene the existing parish pastoral council promptly and discuss with the members any plans for the parish and for the council.
+The newly appointed parish leader has the prerogative to continue the existing parish pastoral council or initiate a process to select new members during the leader's initial year.